 Production of new artwork for display to encourage public engagement and education in the healthcare setting regarding CL/P.

-In collaboration with renowned sculptor and medical artist Eleanor Crook and Clinical Psychologist Dr Julia Cadogan, a series of art workshops in August 2016 funded by the charity Above and Beyond were offered to individuals of various ages with cleft lip and/or palate.
+In collaboration with renowned sculptor and medical artist Eleanor Crook and Clinical Psychologist Dr Julia Cadogan, a series of art workshops funded by the charity Above and Beyond were offered to individuals of various ages with cleft lip and/or palate.
 These co-design artistic workshops explored personality and identity utilising wax facial sculpture and craft to allow individuals to creatively explore their journey, have fun and provide feedback on their experiences.